kabroxiko/Artillery-TFTFirmware/README.md

 #### Firmware Binary

-Precompiled firmwares are available on [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) folder.
+Precompiled firmwares are available on [`SDCard_install`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) folder.

 For **BTT TFTs**, the firmwares use the naming convention `BIGTREE_TFT*_V*.*.*.x.bin`.